tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 Collections
 ===========

 To many relations are mapped by collections.
-We use a :java:extdoc:`LinkedHashSet<java.util.LinkedHashSet>` because we want a unique collection that does preserve the order (to be able to define a default sorting).
+We use a :java:`LinkedHashSet <java/util/LinkedHashSet>` because we want a unique collection that does preserve the order (to be able to define a default sorting).

 In order to provide the same behaviour for collections as in the old API, some extensions were necessary.